mauserrifle/resume/README.md

 # Resume

-This is my public markdown resume.
+This is my public markdown resume I use as my 'plain text' version and to generate a nice HTML version by using *pandoc*.
 Feel free to use it as template for yours.

+**Note** that the resume isn't properly formatted in GitHub by opening `resume.md`.
+It seems GitHub does not support definition lists.

 All generation codes below require *pandoc*.